nyx-project/vyhub-documentation/docs/central/affiliate.md

 - (Technical) Blog entries with backlink
 - News articles with backlinks
 - (Video-) Tutorials
-- Youtube, Instagram, TikTok shorts / reels
+- YouTube, Instagram, TikTok shorts / reels
 - General backlink to our website

-At the end of this document you find some example banners you can use.
+At the end of this document, you find some example banners you can use.

 ## Affiliate Commission